GUIDE Spring in Japan A time of rebirth, with verdant greenery and perfect weather

 While cherry blossoms reign as Japan's most iconic flower, the country is also home to many other flower varieties thanks to centuries of botany and traditional arts like ikebana.
 Visit any Japanese garden or temple ground to view well-curated selections of flowers and plant life.

-Among the many springtime botanical attractions in the country, the annual wisteria blooms in Tochigi's Ashikaga Flower Park and Fukuoka's Kawachi Fujien Wisteria Garden rank among the best.
-Likewise, the nemophila in Ibaraki and the azalea in Nara provide some of the most beautiful views in the country.
+Among the many springtime botanical attractions in the country, the annual wisteria blooms in Tochigi's Ashikaga Flower Park and Fukuoka's Kawachi Wisteria Garden rank among the best.
+Likewise, the nemophila in Ibaraki and the azalea in Nara provide some beautiful views in the country.

 Tateyama Kurobe Alpine Route